Kartik-Saini77/Spellstorm/README.md

 ## Installation

-1. Download the latest Windows or Android release from the [Releases](https://github.com/Kartik-Saini77/Spellstorm/releases) page.
+1. Download the latest Windows or Android release from the [Releases](https://github.com/Kartik-Saini77/Spellstorm/releases) page or get it from [Itch.io](https://fermentedstew.itch.io/spellstorm).
 2. For Windows: Run `SpellStorm.exe` to start the game.
    For Android: Install `SpellStorm.apk` and run the game.